 Praia do Forno, Arraial do Cabo

-Often among the prettiest beaches in Brazil, Praia do Farol (English: Oven’s Beach) is surrounded by hills covered in dense forest, giving it a feeling of a remote place.
+Often among the prettiest beaches in Brazil by magazine readers, Praia do Forno (English: Oven’s Beach) in Arraial do Cabo is surrounded by hills covered in dense forest, giving it a feeling of a remote place.

 However, visitors can easily access it by a short hiking trail or by boat, meaning it can get crowded.